Go Back

 Instructions

 • Add the chopped dark chocolate and coconut oil to a microwave-safe bowl.
-Microwave in 20–30 second intervals, stirring between each round, until fully melted and smooth.
+Microwave in short 20–30 second intervals, stirring between each one, until the chocolate is completely melted and smooth.

 • In a small bowl, gently warm the peanut butter with the coconut oil until smooth and pourable.
-Stir to combine.
+Stir well to combine.
+This makes it much easier to spread over the chocolate layer without disturbing it.

-• Spoon the peanut butter mixture over the chocolate layer and spread gently.
-Sprinkle mini chocolate chips evenly over the top.
+• Spoon the peanut butter mixture over the chocolate layer and gently smooth it out.
+Sprinkle mini chocolate chips evenly over the top of each cup, lightly pressing them in so they stick.

 Video